 Describe how the scaling would affect acres/activities and if not proportionately reduced, why?
-Scaling of deliverables and activities will be proportionate to the funding received.
+Reductions in deliverables and activities will be modestly greater than proportional to the funding received.
+Some costs related to the grant are fixed (grant management, etc.).